tlecoz/Mp4Maker/README.md

     //use this method if you want to update the encoding process faster than requestAnimationFrame

     //nbFrame : the duration , in frame, of the video.
-    //createFrame: a function that return an object {video:ImageBitmap,audio?:Float32Array[]} that represent the current frame to encode
+    //createFrame: a function that return an object {video:ImageBitmap,audio?:Float32Array[]}
+    //             that represent the current frame to encode

     //the process will call createFrame(frameId) then call encodeFrame until frameId != nbFrame
     //when frameId === nbFrame, call finish

-    //it also ensure that VideoEncoder cannot be saturated by data during the process and create some "breathing" to let VideoEncoder
+    //it also ensure that VideoEncoder cannot be saturated by data during the process and create
-    //the time to work efficiently
+    //some "breathing" to let VideoEncoder the time to work efficiently and never be overbusy }
-}

 ```

-check Example1.ts to see a complete example that expose how to encode a canvas-movie frame by frame with an audiotrack containing a basic generated sin wave
+check Example1.ts to see a complete example that expose how to encode a canvas-movie frame by frame
+with an audiotrack containing a basic generated sin wave

 -----